Tata Steel Europe

-Tata Steel Europe Ltd. (formerly Corus Group plc) is a steelmaking company headquartered in London, England, with its main operations in the United Kingdom and the Netherlands.
+Tata Steel Europe Ltd. (formerly Corus Group plc) was a steelmaking company headquartered in London, England, with its main operations in the United Kingdom and the Netherlands.
 The company was created in 2007, when Tata Group took over the British-Dutch Corus Group.

-In 2021, the company was split into a British and a Dutch branch.
-Tata Steel Netherlands (TSN) and Tata Steel UK both of which fell directly under the Indian parent company Tata Steel and Tata Steel Europe ceased to exist.
+In 2021, the company was split into a British and a Dutch branch: Tata Steel Netherlands (TSN) and Tata Steel UK, both of which fell directly under the Indian parent company Tata Steel.

 Corus Group was formed through the merger of the Koninklijke Hoogovens and British Steel plc in 1999 and was a constituent of the FTSE 100 Index.
 It was acquired by Tata of India in 2007, and renamed Tata Steel Europe in September 2010.